 Wound Care

-Wound care is a simple yet time consuming process.
-Whether you have gotten scraped or accidently cut yourself with a knife, your body is going to take its time to heal that wound.
+Wound care is a simple yet time-consuming process.
+Whether you have gotten scraped or accidentally cut yourself with a knife, your body is going to take its time to heal that wound.
 Wound healing occurs in different stages and every stage needs some sort of care to be executed optimally.
-The certified physicians at all H2 Health clinics are experienced in wound care.
+The certified physicians at specific clinics are experienced in wound care.
 Whether your wound is a simple abrasion or infected, we will deliver you the right treatment plan and education to heal your wound.

 Wounds are a natural part of life.
 Whether you're dealing with a paper cut or a more serious injury, the healing process is generally the same.
 Once the bleeding has stopped, your body will begin to repair the damage by forming new tissue and cells.
 This process can be divided into four distinct stages: hemostasis, inflammation, proliferation, and maturation.
 Each stage is marked by specific changes that occur in your wound.